-A name weighed down by consonants that lightens up existences. 😄
+A method weighed down by consonants that lightens up existences. 😄

 Gestalt therapy: definition